What is KIPP and how was it started?

 What are my options for before and after school care?

-KIPP Indy offers before and after school care through Project One Love.
-The before school care begins at 6:30 a.m. and the after school care runs until 6 p.m.
+KIPP Indy offers before and after school care through Edna Martin Christian Center.
+The before school care begins at 6:30 a.m. and the after school care runs until 6:30 p.m. on site.